Vasif Biçaku

-Vasif Dervish Biçaku (22 March 1922 – 23 September 1979) was an Albanian footballer who played for Sportklub Tiranë and Apolonia Fier as well as the Albania national team.
+Vasif Dervish Biçaku (22 March 1922 – 23 September 1979) was an Albanian footballer who played for Sportklub Tirana and Apolonia Fier as well as the Albania national team.
 He is also known for being part of the 1946 Albania vs Yugoslavia football match, which was Albania's first official match.
 In total, he earned 18 caps for the national team between 1946 and 1952.

 Club career

-Biçaku was born in Tiranë into a noble family from Elbasan and began his football career in the late 1930s with Sportklub Tiranë.
+Biçaku was born in Tirana into a noble family from Elbasan and began his football career in the late 1930s with Sportklub Tirana.
 He moved to Partizani Tirana in 1948 where he won two National Championships.
-Towards the end of his playing career he moved to Apolonia Fier and played in the Albanian second tier until his retirement in the mid 1950s.
+Towards the end of his playing career he moved to Apolonia Fier and played in the Albanian second tier until his retirement in the mid-1950s.

 International career

 Biçaku made his debut for Albania in an August 1946 friendly match against Montenegro and earned a total of 17 caps, scoring 1 goal.
 His final international was a June 1950 friendly match against Bulgaria.